iotaledger/iota-names/.github/ISSUE_TEMPLATE/doc-bug.md

 ---
-name: IOTA Names doc content issue or request
+name: IOTA-Names doc content issue or request
-about: Creates an issue for IOTA documentation
+about: Creates an issue for IOTA-Names documentation
-title: 'IOTA Names doc content issue or request'
+title: 'IOTA-Names doc content issue or request'
 labels: doc-issue
 ---